Dynamic Synaptic Modulation of LMG Qubits populations in a Bio-Inspired Quantum Brain: Results

-In the figure \ref{fig:fidelidad} we represent the temporal evolution of the fidelity measured as $|A(t)|^2$ with $A(t)$ being the time autocorrelation function.
+}with $A(t)$ being the time autocorrelation function.
 The left panel corresponds to an initial state with all neuronal qubits excited (the behaviour of the system is analogous when one starts with a state with no excited qubits).
 On the other hand, the right panel shows the dynamics for an initial states with approximatively half of the qubits being excited.

-{In the first scenario, one identifies a temporal structure characterized by a well-defined periodicity, in which the initial state is reinstated at a fixed frequency after the system has traversed the entirety of its possible states.
-In the second scenario, the dynamics oscillate in the vicinity of the initial state, departing from it only moderately and exhibiting bounded fluctuations with an equally well-defined periodicity.}
+In the first scenario, one identifies a temporal structure characterized by a well-defined periodicity, in which the initial state is periodically approached again, as indicated by the revivals of the fidelity.
+In the second scenario, the dynamics also shows recurrent departures from and returns toward the initial state, exhibiting bounded fluctuations with an equally well-defined periodicity.

-To quantify the entanglement through the evolution of the system lets consider a bipartition $L\,|\,(N{-}L)$ of the Hilbert space and take a block of $L=\lfloor N/2\rfloor$.
-In the symmetric subspace the reduced matrix of this block is diagonal in the Dicke base with probabilities
+To quantify the entanglement through the evolution of the system, let us consider a bipartition \(L|(N-L)\) of the Hilbert space and take a block of \(L=\lfloor N/2\rfloor\).
+Writing the evolved state in the symmetric Dicke basis as